You wish to email me? Please email me at:

 And here comes my contact information at work:

 Fax: +49 5251 5465-152

-I am a professor for Software Engineering (Softwaretechnik) at the University of Paderborn and co-director of the Fraunhofer Research Institution for Design-Methodologies of Mechatronic systems.
-At Fraunhofer SIT I am heading the Attract-Group on Secure Software Engineering.
+I am a professor for Software Engineering (Softwaretechnik) at the University of Paderborn and co-director of the Fraunhofer Institute for Design-Methodologies of Mechatronic systems, where I am also heading the Attract-Group on Secure Software Engineering.
 Here we develop code analysis technology for security, in collaboration with the leading national and international software development companies.
 In 2014, the DFG awarded me the Heinz Maier-Leibnitz-Preis.
 In 2013, BITKOM elected me into their mentoring program BITKOM Management Club.

 I am one of the chief maintainers of the Soot program analysis and optimization framework, a contributor to the AspectBench Compiler, the open research compiler for AspectJ, the inventor of the Clara and TamiFlex frameworks.
 Together with my research group, I have created the FlowDroid analysis framework for Android and the DroidBench benchmark suite.
 Our blog gives more information about our current research.

 Previously, I spent six years in Darmstadt where I was heading the Secure Software Engineering Group at Fraunhofer SIT, Technische Universität Darmstadt and the European Center for Security and Privacy by Design (EC SPRIDE), as well as the Emmy Noether Group RUNSECURE funded through the DFG.
 At Darmstadt I was further a Principal Investigator of the Center for Advanced Security Research Darmstadt (CASED), within the research area “Secure Services”.